Panorama City, Los Angeles: Parks and recreation

 The Panorama Recreation Center is in the community.
 The center, which also functions as a Los Angeles Police Department drop-in facility, has an auditorium, a lighted baseball diamond, lighted outdoor basketball courts, a children's play area, a community room, an indoor gymnasium, picnic tables, and unlit tennis courts.

 The Sepulveda Recreation Center is located in Panorama City.
 The center has two indoor gymnasiums, both of which can be used as auditoriums.
 The center also has a lighted baseball diamond, lighted indoor basketball courts, a children's play area, a community room, and lighted tennis courts.
 The Sepulveda Pool is an outdoor unheated seasonal pool in the Sepulveda center.

 The Mid-Valley Senior Citizen Center is in Panorama City.
 The center has an auditorium, a kitchen, and a stage.
 The building was originally a convalescent home.
 As of July 2000 the former convalescent home was being converted into the senior center.

+The LA Kings Valley Ice Center, formerly known as the Valley Skating Center is an ice rink facility located in Panorama City.
+The facility has two rinks, the "Freeze" rink to the north, and the "Glacier" rink to the south.
+The facility offers adult and youth ice hockey programs, learn to play programs, learn to skate for hockey and figure skating.
+The rink also has public stick times, public skating sessions, and freestyle sessions.
+Either rink is rentable for birthday parties or other events.
+Broomball is available if a rink is rented.
+The rink is home to the California Heat amateur hockey club, who compete in the Southern California Amateur Hockey Association (SCAHA), a league of the California Amateur Hockey Association, which is the largest youth league in the western United States.

 Government and infrastructure

 The Panorama City Neighborhood Council is a city agency formed by volunteer elected officials and appointed officials.

 The purpose of the Panorama City Neighborhood Council is to provide an inclusive open forum for public discussion, and to serve as an advisory body on issues of concern to the Panorama City area and in the governance of the city of Los Angeles.

 The Council gained its official city role upon certification by the Board Of Neighborhood Commissioners on March 15, 2007.

 Metro and LADOT operates fixed-route transit bus service in Panorama City.
 Metro Rapid line 761 operates on Van Nuys Boulevard.
 Metro Local lines 152, 158, 166, 167, 169, and 233 operate the community.
 LADOT operates DASH bus service on their Panorama City/Van Nuys route.
-In 2027, Metro will open the East San Fernando Valley Transit Corridor light rail project with stations on Van Nuys Boulevard at Nordhoff Street & Roscoe Boulevard.
+In 2027, Metro will open the East San Fernando Valley Light Rail Transit Project light rail project with stations on Van Nuys Boulevard at Nordhoff Street and Roscoe Boulevard.